wennj/bmnpv-haplotype-determination/README.md

 ## Aim of this repository

 This repository aims to demonstrate the workflow for determining the haplotypes of a population of baculoviruses using Illumina and Nanopore data sets.
 The prerequisite is that both sequencing data sets originate from the same DNA.
 At first, the variable SNV positions are determined from the Illumina data, as these have a very low probability of error, using a reference genome.
 The obtained information on the on the SNV positions is then transferred to the Nanopore reads, as these are considerably longer and can include several SNV positions.
 Due to the read's length, SNV linkage allows the assignment of the Nanopore reads to components, for which machine learning is used.
 All these steps should show how sequence data can be divided into components that represent main haplotypes.

+## Prerequisites

+To apply the workflow described below, it is necessary that the [same]{.underline} DNA has been sequenced twice using Illumina (short read) and Nanopore (long read) sequencing.

 ## Further reading